protonjohn/swift-piconfig/README.md

 - A property is "truthy" if it is defined, and not set to "NO" or "false".
 - A property is "falsey" if it is undefined, or is equal to either "NO" or "false".

+If evaluating a configuration file with the `--format json` option specified, `piconfig-eval` will attempt to interpret basic types - booleans, ints, floats, strings, lists, and dictionaries - unless the `--no-typed-values` argument is passed.

 ### References

 Properties can also reference one or more other properties: